 If a head gasket has failed between the waterway or oilway and the outside of the engine, the result can be a simple coolant or oil leak.

 This may not manifest itself as an immediate problem (other than causing a mess) but if the coolant or oil levels are allowed to drop too far it can lead to serious engine issues.

-How is a head gasket fixed?
+How can a head gasket be repaired?

 How long does it take to fix a head gasket?

 Replacing the gasket can take anything from six hours to a few days, depending on the severity of the failure.
 A blown head gasket is one of the biggest failures your car can suffer, and to fix it properly takes time.

 How much does a new head gasket cost?